You are Here: Genealogy & Heraldry

 Image: Chateau de Selles -

 Genealogy is most rewarded when the historical records match DNA analysis.
 Indeed Declercq's Haplogroup and specific Y-STR profile are not only Celtic, but even match the typical pattern which originates in North Eastern Spain, just south of the Pyrenees.
 His Haplogroup is R-FGC46150 (on the genetic tree of humans M173 > M343(=R1b) > L754 > L389 > M297 > M269 > L23 > L51 > L151 > P312 > DF27 > Z195 > Z198 > ZS312 > Z267 > SRY2627(=RM-167) > Z202 > R-BY3266 > R-BY3265 > R-FGC46150 (with FGC46152+, FGC82414+, FGC64911+, FGC82428+, FGC82439+, FGC46173+, BY50905+)).
 The earliest roots can be found 3000 years ago in the Valle de Aran in the Spanish Pyrenees, with later descendants in Catalonia and in particular in the area of Montblanc-Tarragona.
 More precisely the sub-Haplogroup R-BY3265 within SRY2627 is sufficiently recent to clearly observe that carriers of the mutation live, or have identifiable paternal ancestry roots based on familyname, in the region of Catalonia.
-Indeed Don Anton Desclergues, NF Declercq's ancestor who arrived in Belgium around 1560 as member of the Spanish Army (Ejército de Flandes) under the command of Fernando Álvarez de Toledo, came from Spanish Catalunya, from the area of Tarragona with roots in Barcelona and earlier in Aragon.
+Indeed Don Anton Desclergues, NF Declercq's ancestor who arrived in Belgium around 1560 as a captain of the Spanish Army (Ejército de Flandes) under the command of Fernando Álvarez de Toledo, came from Spanish Catalunya, from the area of Tarragona with roots in Barcelona and also in Aragon.
 As the Spanish name Desclergues has the same meaning as the Flemish name Declercq, it was very quickly adjusted to the Flemish spelling... the Latin roots being 'Clericus'.
 As a matter of fact, the family Desclergues lived in Melin, near Jodoigne (Geldenaken) until the truce between Nassau and Philippe II, where the language was a Roman/French dialect in which Desclergues is pronounced as the modern French Declercque, which is so close to the Flemish version Declercq that a switch from Desclergues to Declercq was absolutely natural and obvious when they moved to Waregem/Potegem early in the 17th century when Spanish military barracks were established there.

 Image: Spanish Dinner during reign of Philip II -